dacsang97/remi/README.md

     freeze: "5m"      # Optional, locks screen for 5 minutes when timer completes
 ```

+### Freeze Functionality

+The `freeze` option allows you to enforce breaks by displaying a blocking dialog when a timer completes:

+- When a timer with `freeze` set completes, a dialog appears and blocks interaction for the specified duration
+- During the freeze period, the timer shows "⏸ Freezing (MM:SS)" with a countdown of the remaining time
+- You cannot control (start/pause/reset) a timer while it's in freeze mode
+- After the freeze period ends, the timer automatically starts the next round

+This is useful for enforcing breaks and preventing you from immediately dismissing reminders.

 ## Commands

 - `s <index>` - Start/resume a timer